Zane Monlouis: Arsenal's teenage defender out to maintain Hale End's recent success

 “It was a weird one,” Monlouis tells GOAL during an exclusive interview.
 “We just happened to spot him and he asked me if I was good at football.

-“I said 'yes', and I ended up getting a trial.
+“I said yes, and I ended up getting a trial.
 I’ve been at Arsenal ever since.
-If I’d said no, I probably wouldn’t have gotten the opportunity!”
+If I’d said no, I probably wouldn’t have got the opportunity!”

 That fateful meeting was 10 years ago, and Monlouis’ progression in football has been on an upwards trajectory ever since.